ChaoticCross12/ChaoticCross12/README.md

 ### Hi there 👋

-My name is <b>Meah Tahmeed Ahmed</b>.
-Computing Scholar at <b>The University of Texas at Dallas</b>.
-I am passionate about Machine Learning and Cyber Security.
+I'm <b>Meah Tahmeed Ahmed</b>.
+A CS PhD Student at The University of Texas at Dallas.
+My research focuses on Software Security (dynamic analysis) and I mainly code in C these days :)
-I enjoy spending my free time working on technical projects, playing piano and reading philosophy.

 ### ⚙️ My Stack